Preliminary Education Specialist Credential

 Standardized Testing Requirements

-- Applicants must pass the California Basic Educational Skills Test (CBEST) and all subtests of the California Subject Examination for Teachers (CSET): Multiple Subjects, or the California Subject Examination for Teachers (CSET): Multiple Subjects and the CSET: Writing Skills subtest.
-Applicants must show a passing score or proof of registration to take the exam at the next available test date.
+- Applicants must pass the California Basic Educational Skills Test (CBEST) and all subtests of the California Subject Examination for Teachers (CSET): Multiple Subjects, or the California Subject Examination for Teachers (CSET): Multiple Subjects and the CSET: Writing Skills subtest prior to the start of student teaching in the program.
+California state law requires that all credential seeking students receive passing scores on the CBEST and CSET prior to student teaching.
+We strongly encourage all applicants to our program to have passed the exam requirements prior to the application deadlines.
+If you are unable to sit for an administration of these exams prior to applying, you are encouraged to submit proof of registration for a future test date.

 - Applicants who feel that their Grade Point Averages do not adequately represent their ability to succeed in a graduate program may find it helpful to submit GRE scores for consideration.
 However, the GRE is not required for admission.